 14. Walk the Muri-Gries Abbey

-The Baroque style Church of St. Augustine was built 1769-1771.
-The acclaimed Tyrolean painter, Martin Knoller painted the incredible frescoes that decorate the nave, cupola and altar.
+The Baroque-style Church of St. Augustine was built in 1769-1771.
+The acclaimed Tyrolean painter Martin Knoller painted the incredible frescoes that decorate the nave, dome, and altar.

 15. Learn at the Bolzano School Museum

 The building is from the sixteenth and seventeenth centuries and is in the Oltradige style.
-Once it served as the center of South Tyrol education, but now it’s a history lesson on the area’s development of school curriculum.
+Once, it served as the center of South Tyrol education, but now it’s a history lesson on the area’s school curriculum development.

 A classroom from 1885 gives visitors a glimpse of school life with reading boards and textbooks.
 But modern touches round out the story with interactive exhibits and videos.
 It’s a unique look at how German and Italian children learned together.
 Admission is free.

-From the glorious peaks of the Alps to the charm of the city center, Bolzano is the mountain gem of Italy.
+From the glorious peaks of the Alps to the city center’s charm, Bolzano is Italy’s mountain gem.